wp-plugins/nextgen-facebook/readme.txt

 = 4.0.6 =

-Added a method to filter all Open Graph image URLs, not just those from the content text, as relative URLs may also come from WordPress function(s).
+Added method to filter all Open Graph image URLs, not just those from the content text, as relative URLs may also come from WordPress function(s).

 = 4.0.5 =